 My personal experience of the menopause

 “Then a month later I was cooking in the kitchen and out of the blue I experienced my first hot flush – it was unbearable!
-My 11 year old daughter asked me what was wrong as I looked so hot and sweaty and also asked me why I had been so short tempered with her recently.
+One of my daughters (who was 11 at the time) asked me what was wrong as I looked so hot and sweaty and then she asked me why I had been so short tempered with her recently.
 She even asked if I was due a period as her friends were quite often stroppy before their periods!”

 Dr Louise R Newson